Decentralized Domain Generalization with Style Sharing: Formal Model and Convergence Analysis: Numerical Experiments

 \subsection{Setup}

-\textbf{Datasets and Model.} Our experiments are based on two widely-used benchmark datasets for DG: (i) PACS \cite{li2017deeper} which consists of $4$ domains (art painting (A), cartoon (C), photo (P), and sketch (S)) and contains $7$ classes of images (dog, elephant, giraffe, guitar, horse, house, and person); (ii) VLCS \cite{torralba2011unbiased} with $4$ domains (Caltech101, LabelMe, PASCAL VOC2007 and SUN09) and $5$ categories of images (bird, car, chair, dog, and person).
-For both datasets, we use 3 domains as the source domains and reserve the remaining one as the target domain (for evaluating the test performance).
-We conduct our experiments using the standard ResNet18 model \cite{he2016deep}.
+\textbf{Datasets and Model.} Our experiments are based on two widely-used datasets for benchmarking DG; (i) PACS \cite{li2017deeper} which consists of $4$ domains (art painting (A), cartoon (C), photo (P) and sketch (S)) and contains $7$ classes of images (dog, elephant, giraffe, guitar, horse, house, and person); and (ii) VLCS \cite{torralba2011unbiased} with $4$ domains (Caltech101, LabelMe, PASCAL VOC2007, and SUN09) and $5$ categories of images (bird, car, chair, dog, and person).
+For both datasets, we use $3$ source domains and hold out the remaining one as the target domain (for evaluating the test performance).
+By default, we conduct our experiments using the ResNet18 model \cite{he2016deep}.

-\textbf{Baselines. } Since our work is the first to propose a fully decentralized DG algorithm, we select some centralized and federated DG algorithms and implement a decentralized realization of them for comparison.
-Specifically, we compare \texttt{StyleDDG} against DSGD \cite{koloskova2020unified}, FedBN \cite{lifedbn}, $\MixStyle$ \cite{zhou2021domain} and $\DSU$ \cite{li2022uncertainty}.
-For the well-known style-based centralized DG methods, $\MixStyle$ and $\DSU$, we incorporate these algorithms into the local update process at each client.
+\textbf{Baselines.} Since our work is the first to propose a fully decentralized DG algorithm, we select some centralized and federated DG algorithms and implement a decentralized realization of them for comparison.
+Specifically, we compare \textsc{StyleDDG} against DSGD \cite{koloskova2020unified}, FedBN \cite{lifedbn}, $\MixStyle$ \cite{zhou2021domain} and $\DSU$ \cite{li2022uncertainty}.
+For the well-known style-based centralized DG methods, $\MixStyle$ and $\DSU$, we incorporate these algorithms into the local update process in each client.